 On Thanksgiving 2019, I was immensely thankful to be the leading Personal story for that day's Huffington Post ... an essay, in a poetic closed loop, about how I even got there.
 I covered the origin of an ethnic stereotype, first-generation immigrancy, non-traditional traditions, and the privilege of family.
-Over 70K reads made this a banner achievement for me ... but even more meaningful was the outpouring of responses from countless readers.
+Over 70K reads made this a banner achievement for me ... but even more meaningful was the outpouring of responses from over 80K readers.

 There is no "normal" for holidays.
 Not everyone can afford to go "home" for Thanksgiving during college; not all turkeys are made of turkey.
 This personal essay about my very first Friendsgiving touches on both of those, and the importance of chosen family when geographically orphaned.

 Many travel to Long Island's North Fork to hop vineyards (and hops, for that matter, as of late).
 Me?
 PIE.
 This day trip itinerary takes you along the must-go stops on what I've designated the pie route for your fall table in my first piece for Patchogue Lifestyle Magazine in its second-ever issue, which was then picked up by the national brand for syndication.